HomeDev GuideAPI Reference

 Customize type indexing

 There are several ways to customize how type is serialized and indexed.
-You can exclude properties, remove HTML tags in string properties, and include return values of methods so they can be used later when searching or filtering.
+You can exclude properties, remove HTML tags in string properties, and include return values of methods to use later when searching or filtering.

 Update a single field